anifaiza/Microservices/README.md

 here is the use case diagram of this system:
  ![UseCaseDiagram](usecasediagram.png)
+  here "local host" will be the ip of docker like this url in postman:
+  ![CreateRequest] (create_request.png)
 ___

 ##### Install Docker, if you don't already have it, then add a Dockerfile to the root directory: